-19. Demonstrate the knowledge and abilities to function in accordance with pharmacy laws, regulations, and accreditation standards.
+14. Demonstrate the knowledge and abilities to function in accordance with pharmacy laws, regulations, and accreditation standards

-- Describe the purpose and role of regulatory agencies in promoting patient safety (CMS, The Joint Commission, State Board of Pharmacy, etc.). - Interpret pharmacy quality and productivity indicators using continuous quality improvement techniques. - Discuss the process to prepare for regulatory visits and inspections. - Review the results of previous regulatory visits and inspections. - Assist in the preparation for regulatory visits and inspections if appropriate.
+- Describe the purpose and role of regulatory agencies in promoting patient safety (CMS, The Joint Commission, State Board of Pharmacy, etc.). - Interpret pharmacy quality and productivity indicators using continuous quality improvement techniques. - Assist in preparation and review the results for regulatory visits and inspections.